The Silver Dollar Fish is a popular freshwater aquarium fish.

-Non compatible tank mates include Guppies, Tetras, and small Gouramis.
+Non-compatible tank mates include Guppies, Tetras, and small Gouramis.

-They have also been known to prey on Brine Shrimp and small snails in the wild, so it is advised that snails and shrimp are not kept in the same tank.
+Silver Dollar fish have also been known to prey on Brine Shrimp and small snails in the wild, so it is advised that snails and shrimp are not kept in the same tank.
 The likelihood of them eating these small invertebrates is quite low as they mainly prefer eating plants and other algae-based foods, but better safe than sorry!

 Keeping Silver Dollar Fish Together